Trictonicmp/capstone_project_1/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+- The awesome design of the webpage was made following [Cindy Shin](https://www.behance.net/adagio07) (Behance) design.
+Kudos for her!!
 - Hat tip to anyone whose code was used
 - Inspiration
 - etc